RobertFehrmann/smartSync/README.md

    The REFRESH method creates a secure view abstractions layer pointing to a list of target objects created of referenced by a specific RunID.
 The RunID (positive number) is provided via the Method Parameter.
 If the Method Parameter is 0 or negaative, it is interpreted as a relative RunID, i.e. 0=most recent run, -1=previous run, ...).
  * WORKER_SYNC (INTERNAL ONLY)
    The WORKER_SYNC method is designed as an internal method.
 It expects several temporary tables to be available and therefor it is not recommended to be called directly.
+>>>>>>> 12f5c76c617ad3fdb6718cd04217cc9a144f04ab
 * Method Parameter
     * Method specific numeric value, i.e. degree of parallelizm, RunIDs to keep, RunID to expose via secure view abstraction layer)
 * Source Database
- * For the SYNC Method, the source database is the database created from the shared provided by the data provider.
-For the REFRESH Method, the source database is the replicated target database (for a remote scenario), or the target database (in case you want to create a sharable abstraction layer in the local environment)
+    * For the SYNC Method, the source database is the database created from the shared provided by the data provider. * * For the REFRESH Method, the source database is the replicated target database (for a remote scenario), or the target database (in case you want to create a sharable abstraction layer in the local environment)
 * Target Database
- For the SYNC Method, the target database is the local database where the sync process will create the target tables.
-For the REFRESH Method, the target database is where the refres process creates the secure view abstraction layer.
-Source and Target database can be theIn case you want to create the secure view abstraction layer along side with the target tables,
+    * For the SYNC Method, the target database is the local database where the sync process will create the target tables.
+    * For the REFRESH Method, the target database is where the refres process creates the secure view abstraction layer.
+Source and Target database can be the same.
+In that case the secure view abstraction layer is created along side with the target tables.

 ### SP_SYNC

-This procedure creates a local copy (target database & schema) of all tables/views inside a shared database (source database and schema).

     create or replace procedure SP_SYNC_GS(
         I_METHOD VARCHAR